Study Abroad

 Additional Study Abroad Resources

-The University of Tennessee – Knoxville Programs Abroad office will be hosting their annual VolsAbroad fair on September 26 from 12-3 in the Student Union ballroom.
-Arts and Sciences Advising will have a table in SU 262C (across from the ballroom) to help you think about your study abroad possibilities!
+The University of Tennessee – Knoxville Programs Abroad office hosts an annual study abroad fair each year in the Fall and students are encouraged to attend to learn more about opportunities and logistics to consider.
+Arts and Sciences Advising typically has a table to help you think through your study abroad possibilities and answer questions about the transfer evaluation process!
 Hope to see you there.